-In order to gather all logs associated with UserID 1, for example, the first step would be to gather all sessions associated with UserID 1 (i.e. SessionID 1 and SessionID2).
-The next step would be to gather all correlations associated with SessionID 1 (i.e. CorrelationIDs 1, 2, and 3) and with SessionID 2 (i.e. CorrelationID 4).
+In order to gather all logs associated with UserID 1, for example, the first step would be to gather all sessions associated with UserID 1 (that is, SessionID 1 and SessionID2).
+The next step would be to gather all correlations associated with SessionID 1 (that is, CorrelationIDs 1, 2, and 3) and with SessionID 2 (that is, CorrelationID 4).
 Finally, gather all logs associated with each of the correlations in the list.

 - 1. Launch UlsViewer

-- Open up the uls log corresponding to the intended timeframe; ULS logs are stored in %PROGRAMDATA%\Microsoft\OfficeWebApps\Data\Logs\ULS
+- 2. Open up the uls log corresponding to the intended timeframe; ULS logs are stored in %PROGRAMDATA%\Microsoft\OfficeWebApps\Data\Logs\ULS

 - 3. Edit | Modify Filter

 - 4. Apply a filter that is:

 - EventID equals apr3y